cosmos/interchain-security/tests/pbt/tutorial.md

 3. Jqwik page about property based testing in general - contains a lot of resource links https://jqwik.net/property-based-testing.html
 4. Python hypothesis github page - hypothesis is the most popular python PBT library https://github.com/HypothesisWorks/hypothesis
 5. C++ Rapidcheck github page - rapidcheck is a solid c++ library https://github.com/emil-e/rapidcheck

+## Exercises

+1. Modify the SUT in queue_test to get the tests to pass.
+See commit e294647 for a solution.
+2.